Gary Anderson (placekicker): Professional career

-There are a number of interesting coincidences between Anderson and Morten Andersen, another retired star placekicker.
+There are a number of coincidences between Anderson and his contemporary, Morten Andersen.
 Anderson and Morten Andersen have nearly identical last names, were born within a year of one another outside the United States (Morten was born in Denmark), came to the United States as teenagers, were both drafted in 1982, had long and successful NFL careers throughout the 1980s and 1990s (and both retiring in the 2000s decade), and hold first or second place in a number of NFL records for scoring, field goals, and longevity.
 Their overall accuracy is also nearly identical; their career percentage being within .5% of each other on both FGs and PATs.
 In the 1998 NFC Championship Game, Anderson missed a field goal for the Minnesota Vikings before Morten Andersen successfully converted his winning kick for the Atlanta Falcons (which sent them to Super Bowl XXXIII, their first Super Bowl appearance), both from the same distance as well (38 yards).
 On 16 December 2006, Morten passed Anderson to become the all-time leading scorer in NFL history.
 The following weekend, 24 December 2006, Morten again passed Anderson to become the NFL's career leader in field goals made.